Fagerdahl/wordle-algorithm/README.md

 # wordle-algorithm
 A repository to implement algorithms with test strategies

-# What I need to do
+# What I need to do ALGORITHM A
 A function that recieves two words.
  + One that is the guessed word of the user
  + One that is the correct secret word